 Fire Smart Assessments

 Lac La Biche County offers free Fire Smart assessments and wood chipping for local residents.
 Trained inspectors will look at properties and recommend ways to reduce the danger of a wildfire starting and spreading.
-Recognizing that forested wilderness is all around us, the County also organizes information sessions and open houses to teach community members about the importance of Fire Smart and fire prevention.
+Recognizing that forested wilderness is all around us, the County also organizes information sessions and open houses to teach community members about the importance of Fire Smart's seven disciplines and fire prevention.
 Click on the link below to connect with us about your assessment.